cdare77/SCAP/README.md

 # SCAP for ONTAP

 ## 1. Overview
-The SCAP for ONTAP project is an application meant to be run on <html>*NIX</html> or NetApp systems which checks the state of the specified machine for Security Content Automation Protocol (SCAP) compatibility.
-The application renders input from OVAL files, which are provided after successfuly connection.
-For easy usability, the application is executed on a Flask server so that all user interaction can be done via a web browser.
-Certain scripts can be run independently from the command line - such scripts can distinguish by
+The SCAP for ONTAP project is a server-based application written in Python to check <html>*NIX</html> or NetApp ONTAP<html>&copy;</html>  systems.
+SCAP for ONTAP checks the state of the specified machine for Security Content Automation Protocol (SCAP) compatibility, which is often required for FISMA compliance.
+After successful connection, the user is able to upload OVAL files which are later rendered and executed.
+For ease of usability, the application is executed on a Flask server so that all user interaction can be done via a web browser.
+Certain Python scripts can be run independently from the command line (for testing purposes) - such scripts can distinguish by
 ```
 if __name__ == "__main__":
 ```
-blocks towards the bottom of the script (which should be fimiliar to any Python developers).
+blocks towards the bottom of the script.

 ## 2. How to Use
-In order to run SCAP for ONTAP, Python must be installed on the machine executing it.
-In addition, `pip` must be installed to support `Flask` and  `flask-bootstrap` .
+In order to run SCAP for ONTAP, Python must be installed.
+In addition, `pip` is required to install the `Flask` and  `flask-bootstrap` libraries.
 To install the two libraries, simply run
 ```
 pip install Flask
 pip install flask-bootstrap